 Miss Jane was taking a city-offered pottery class and struggling to keep up with instructions.
 She wears hearing aids, and the environment was difficult for listening and getting the help she needed to learn.
 Her teacher reached out to the FAAST Central Florida Demonstration Center to find out about equipment to borrow that might improve Miss Jane’s experience.

-FAAST has six regional demonstration centers serving Florida.
+FAAST has eleven regional demonstration centers serving Florida.
 Every state and territory provides device demonstration and loan services and in Florida equipment may be borrowed for up to six weeks at a time.
 Device demonstration and loan programs allow the public to learn about different assistive technologies and try out equipment for free (or a nominal fee) before committing to make a purchase.
 These short-term device loans are designed to fill a temporary need or to help an individual decide which device works best for them.

 Miss Jane’s art teacher borrowed a Comfort Contego assistive listening system for use by her student.
 FAAST staff explained the receiver can connect with the t-coil (or “telecoil”) built into most hearing aids by using a neckloop.
 This means the transmitter amplifies sound to the user’s own equipment.
 It can even securely connect to multiple receivers should more than one student need this hearing assistance.

 On the day Miss Jane was to try out the Comfort Contego, however, she arrived to class sounding defeated.
 She explained she wasn’t wearing her hearing aids because the batteries were dead and cost too much for her to replace.
 Communication, she said, would be even more difficult than normal.

 “Let’s try the system anyway,” her instructor replied, having noticed the Comfort Contego also came with its own headset.
 A user did not need to wear hearing aids.
 Of course, they had no idea if this headset would work for Miss Jane.